-Time to Talk Day - 1st February 2024
+Time to Talk Day - 6th February 2025

-Ask how they are and they’ll say they’re fine.
-They may not want to burden others, feel embarrassed that they’re struggling to cope, or hope ignoring their issues will make them go away.
+Many people keep their poor mental health to themselves.
+They may not want to burden others, or not have the words to express how they're feeling.
+They may feel embarrassed that they’re struggling to cope, or hope ignoring their issues will make them go away.

-February 1 is Time to Talk Day, the annual event billed as ‘the nation's biggest mental health conversation’.
-The idea is to get people and communities together to start talking about their state of mind.
+But talking about what’s on our mind can make such a difference to our wellbeing.
+February 6th is Time to Talk Day, the annual event billed as ‘the nation's biggest mental health conversation’.
+This year we're encourging people and communities to get comfortable and start talking about mental health.
 It’s a chance for all of us to be more open about mental health – to talk, to listen and to change lives.

 • Check in with a friend.